Boluti/EC2_instance/README.md

  ubuntu@ip-172-31-53-162:~$

-5. To check that you are in the right gitbash and you are now using linux, type $ ls then $uname ubuntu@ip-172-31-53-162:~$ uname
+5. To check that you are in the right gitbash and you are now using linux, type $ ls then $uname
+Result: ubuntu@ip-172-31-53-162:~$ uname
 Linux
 ubuntu@ip-172-31-53-162:~$

 6. $ sudo apt update : finds the apps that need to be updated.
 7. $ sudo apt upgrade -y : Implements the updates, and ensures the latest version are installed.
-8. $ sudo apt install nginx -y
+8. $ sudo apt install nginx -y : The command "sudo apt install nginx -y" is used to install the Nginx web server on an Ubuntu system.
+   -Sudo: The "sudo" command is used to execute the subsequent command with administrative or root privileges.
+It allows the user to perform system-level tasks that require elevated permissions.

+- Apt: "apt" stands for Advanced Package Tool and is a package management command-line tool used in Ubuntu and Debian-based systems.
+It is used to handle software packages, including installation, removal, and updates.

+- Install: The "install" command is used with apt to install new software packages onto the system.

+-Nginx: "nginx" is a popular open-source web server and reverse proxy server.
+It is known for its high performance, scalability, and ability to handle concurrent connections efficiently.

+ -y: The "-y" flag is used to automatically answer "yes" to any prompts or confirmations
-9. $ sudo systemct1 start nginx
+10. $ sudo systemct1 start nginx : This command will start the Nginx web server and make it accessible on the specified port (usually port 80).
-10. $ sudo systemct1 status
+11. $ sudo systemct1 status : It checks the status of the Nginx web server.